Handling Buttons and Links

 self.address_bar = ""

 Note that clicking on the address bar also clears the address bar contents.
-That’s not quite what a browser does, but it’s pretty close, and lets us skip adding text selection.
+That’s not quite what a real browser does, but it’s pretty close, and it lets us skip adding text selection.

 class Chrome: